 What's good about it?

 Despite the old fashioned style of story telling, this is a really charming story.
 It was produced in a time when comics just tried to be enjoyable, escapist entertainment.
-There wasn't the need to make the story realistic, grounded in everyday fact, or gods forbid, gritty.
+There wasn't the need to make the story realistic, grounded in everyday fact or - gods forbid - gritty.
 The aim was to produce stories that stimulated the imagination and were fun.
-This doesn't mean there is no continuity or characterisation, far from it.
+This doesn't mean that there is no continuity or characterisation, far from it.
 It does mean that the book doesn't take itself seriously.

 There are more logical ways she could have solved these problems, but they wouldn't have been as fun.
 Throw off your cynicism and delight in these nonsensical ideas.

 Even with the surface silliness this book does have good characterisation.
-The JLA are not wooden ciphers, we do see their individual personalities, even if they are sometimes a bit one dimensional.
+The JLA are not wooden ciphers: we do see their individual personalities, even if they are sometimes a bit one dimensional.
 Throughout it all is a positive attitude towards women and womanhood.
-Like the Batgirl Showcase, whenever anyone asserts that women are less capable, less intelligent, or less strong than the men, Wonder Woman proves them wrong.
-If not Wonder Woman, then another woman.
-OK, so comments about women's intuition persist, but overall this book strives for equality.
+Like the Batgirl Showcase, whenever anyone asserts that women are less capable, less intelligent, or less strong than the men, Wonder Woman proves them wrong - and, if not Wonder Woman, then another woman.
+OK so comments about women's intuition persist, but overall this book strives for equality.
 There's also a complimentary (if somewhat confused) story about feminists!

 I've tagged this volume as suitable for children because that's probably who it was aimed at.
 But if you're an adult, don't let that put you off reading it.
 Hey, I'm 32 and I loved it.
 It's great fun and it has enough sophistication to keep more mature, questioning readers interested.

 What's the art like?Like the writers, the artists have let their imaginations run a bit wild.
-They have been influenced by the story, but they've come up with some great panels to enhance an amplify each scene, so we get spooky demons, moving statues and interesting sound effects.
-The colours are bright but the pencil work is far less detailed than in modern comics. maybe this is due to limitations of the printing technology of the time.
+They have been influenced by the story, but they've come up with some great panels to enhance and amplify each scene - so we get spooky demons, moving statues and interesting sound effects.
+The colours are bright but the pencil work is far less detailed than in modern comics.
+Maybe this is due to limitations of the printing technology of the time.

 Another difference between this and more modern art is the lack of objectification.
-Here, the women are drawn attractively, but their poses fit in with the story.
-There's no arched backs and inflated breasts, drawn just to titillate the reader.
+Here, the women are drawn attractively but their poses fit in with the story.
+There are no arched backs and inflated breasts, drawn just to titillate the reader.
 The action shows show the heroines in action, not flailing with their breasts and bottoms pointed towards us.
 It feels a lot more honest and respectful than some modern day horrors.